irmen/prog8/docs/source/syntaxreference.rst

     Level: not at module scope.
     This directive can only be used inside a block.
-    The assembler will include the file as binary bytes at this point, prog8 will not process this at all.
+    The assembler itself will include the file as binary bytes at this point, prog8 will not process this at all.
+    This means that the filename must be spelled exactly as it appears on your computer's file system.
+    Note that this filename may differ in case compared to when you chose to load the file from disk from within the program code itself (for example on the C64 and X16 there's the PETSCII encoding difference).
+    The file is located relative to the current working directory!
     The optional offset and length can be used to select a particular piece of the file.
-    The file is located relative to the current working directory!
     To reference the contents of the included binary data, you can put a label in your prog8 code just before the %asmbinary.
 An example program for this can be found below at the description of %asminclude.

 .. data:: %asminclude "<filename>"